-The third version was a putter designed more like a traditional golf putter.
-It would convert from a play putter to a practice putter so we dubbed it the "Convertible".
+My third version was a putter designed more like a traditional golf putter, however it could convert from a play putter to a practice putter so Idubbed it the "Convertible".
 It had a head lie angle that could be ordered within the range allowed by the USGA (no more upright than 80 degrees)' and at any lie angle. the putter had polar symmetry that enabled sweet impact.
 The ends were be rounded over so there was be no possibility that the putter could be used with an end impact.
 Many practice features were embodied into this putter including weight adjustment, loft alignment aid, lie alignment aid, and sweet spot impact aid.
-Plus we invented an ingenious way to make the conversion from play mode to practice mode (and back to play again) conveniently -- all the golfer had to do is pull the head slightly downward from the shaft and it would release to allow turning 180 degrees into the other mode; then when released, it would spring back and remain securely in that mode until converted back later.This was a very costly embodiment that was unique, so we went to the expense of patenting it.
+Plus it embodied an ingenious way to make the conversion from play mode to practice mode (and back to play again) conveniently -- all the golfer had to do is pull the head slightly downward from the shaft and it would release to allow turning 180 degrees into the other mode; then when released, it would spring back and remain securely in that mode until converted back later.This was a very costly embodiment that was unique, so we went to the expense of patenting it.
 But once again the USGA once again deemed the Convertible non-conforming with the Rules of Golf, because it was too easy to convert from a practice putter to a play putter and back again.
-We could not market a non-conforming putter, so the Convertible had to be scrapped and another version had to be designed.
+So the Convertible had to be scrapped and another version had to be designed.

-What we learned from the early adopters was that the Simplicity head was not massive enough.
-So we developed a similar golf putter that was made more massive by increasing the front to back dimension, and filling the shaft with very massive Tungsten flakes (at this time several club makers were experimenting with shaft weighting too).
-We dubbed this new putter the "Finesse" and we created a new website to see how well it would be received by golfers.
+What I learned from the early adopters was that a massive head was important.
+So I developed a similar golf putter that was made more massive by increasing the front to back dimension, and filling the shaft with high atomic weight Tungsten flakes (at this time several club makers were experimenting with shaft weighting too).
+I dubbed this new putter the "Finesse" and a new website was created to see how well it would be received by golfers.
 Sad to say, not very well.
 Why?
 Because Aluminum (even when dimension is increased) is still not massive enough for precision putting, and weighting the shaft is counterproductive to a good putting stroke.

-The forth version was a putter designed just like the Convertible except the conversion from practice mode to play mode was made difficult' so we dubbed it the "Conforming Convertible".
+My forth version was a putter designed just like the Convertible except the conversion from practice mode to play mode was made difficult' so I dubbed it the "Conforming Convertible".
 The USGA deemed the Conforming Convertible conforming with the Rules of Golf.
-So finally, we are able to market a new prototype golf putter to the early adopters.
-We named our new golf putter the Quantum Golf Putter because it would make a quantum improvement in golf putting performance' and we created a website to market it over the World Wide Web to learn how well it was received by the entire market of golfers.
+So finally, I was able to market a new prototype golf putter to the early adopters.
+I named it the Quantum Golf Putter because it would make a quantum improvement in golf putting performance' and created a website to market it over the World Wide Web to learn how well it was received by the entire market of golfers.

-What we learned was that the Conforming Convertible was too complicated for most golfers.
-And because of all its practice aids golfers perceived it to be practice putter more-so than a play putter, and that was not our intention.
-So we developed a simplified golf putter that eliminated the practice play features but kept the conforming form factor and we dubbed it the "Simplicity".
-The Simplicity was made of Aluminum instead of Brass because we learned from the early adopters that they disliked the tarnish and lack of endurance of Brass.
-So we created a new website to see how well it was received by the golfers.
-Sad to say, not very well' because Aluminum was not sufficiently massive to make a good golf putter.
+What I learned was that the Conforming Convertible was too complicated for most golfers.
+And because of all its practice aids golfers perceived it to be practice putter more-so than a play putter, and that was not my intention.
+So I developed a simplified golf putter that eliminated the practice play features but kept the conforming form factor and we dubbed it the "Simplicity".
+The Simplicity was made of Aluminum instead of Brass because the early adopters disliked the tarnish and lack of endurance of Brass.
+So I created a new website to see how well it was received by the golfers.
+Sad to say, not very well' because Aluminum was not massive to make a good golf putter.